 Empathy is the ability to feel or understand what someone else is feeling and is the foundation for positive interpersonal relationships and healthy communication.

 Empathy is an essential skill for being a leader in the workplace for many reasons, one of the most important being that it promotes trust.
-When you are able to demonstrate that you hear, understand, and appreciate another person’s feelings and perspective; it builds trust.
+When you are able to demonstrate that you hear, understand, and appreciate another person’s feelings and perspective, it builds trust.
 Empathetic leaders are good listeners, are non-judgmental, and have high emotional intelligence.
-At home, you can nurture this skill by modeling and showing empathy when you interact with your child.
-So, when your child is having a rough day, misbehaving, frustrated, or disappointed, make your first response an empathetic one.
+You can nurture this skill at home by modeling and showing empathy when you interact with your child.
+So, when your child is having a rough day, misbehaving, frustrated, or disappointed, make your first response empathetic.
 For example, this might sound like, “Oh no…”, “Uh oh…”, or “It’s so hard....”

 By investing in your child’s social and emotional skills today, you will undoubtedly be providing your child a competitive advantage in what will continue to be an intensely competitive job market.
-By possessing social-emotional skills such as problem-solving, empathy, and emotion management, your child will not only be prepared for the workforce but also experience higher levels of success and fulfillment in whatever endeavor they choose for themselves.
+By possessing social-emotional skills such as problem-solving, empathy, and emotion management, your child will be prepared for the workforce and experience higher levels of success and fulfillment in whatever endeavor they choose for themselves.

 Sources: